paketoff/weather_cli/README.md

 This project is licensed under the ISC license.

 About the Author

-Developed with 💜 by Roman Rudyi.
+Developed with 💜 by Roman Rudyi --> https://paketoff-portfolio.netlify.app.